Where to Donate in Toronto: Give Your Clutter a Second Life

 Keeping them packed away doesn’t help anyone.
 What if those things could be put back to work instead?

+What if that chair went to someone who needs it?
 Or a comfy sweater you've stopped wearing helps a newcomer through their first Toronto winter?

 Wouldn't that be nice?
 (We are Canadians after all.)